 Days 1-2: London to Denver

-Enjoy included airport lounge access before your flight to Denver, state capital of Colorado, where you'll collect your hire car and make your way to your downtown hotel.
+Enjoy included airport lounge access before your flight to Denver, state capital of Colorado, and make your way to your downtown hotel.
 Denver began life as a gold-rush town as far back as 1858 where gunslingers, gamblers, gold miners, cattlemen and of course the town sheriff made this corner of Colorado the epitome of the American wild west.
 Now it's a bustling ultra-modern metropolis with first-class shops, restaurants, galleries, and museums where you can learn all about the region' fascinating history.
 Spend two days exploring this exciting city and its surrounding region including nearby Colorado Springs and Pike's Peak, just 70 miles from the city.

 Day 3: Cheyenne